«Last Updated on November 9, 2023 »

-from Jackill’s Star Fleet Reference Manual – Ships of the Fleet Volume II – Eric Kristiansen
+from Jackill’s Star Fleet Reference Manual-Ships of the Fleet Volume II – by Eric Kristiansen

 The Anderson Class is considered by many to be one of the most successful heavy scouts to be fielded by Star Fleet since the late 2240’s.
 The Anderson is designed to use multiple external arrays of sensors, mounted above and below the primary warp nacelle, to focus its research and detection abilities with minimal interference from other internal equipment. its ability and accuracy rivals that of many cruisers and research vessels, even while the vessel is at high warp.

 The basic Anderson is little changed from the successful layout of other scout designs, with its ancestry in the single-engine, single primary hull designs of the 2240’s.
 The Anderson mounts its primary sensor systems on a large sensor pallet just aft of the ships center-line.
 This simple design provides extra internal room for the larger support equipment necessary for the dual warp nacelles used by the craft.
 Under the dual mounted warp nacelles is a second long-range sensor array giving the scout excellent scientific and first-contact capabilities in the field.
 The additional internal space allows for a larger crew and support systems, including a large cargo bay and recreation facilities.

 The Mk I, launched in late 2271, was considered over armed when first fielded. its medium phasers and twin torpedo tubs gave the Mk I firepower equal to many cruisers and destroyers of the day, and most fleet planners attempted to use this heavier combat capability to their advantage.
 For nearly 10 years, the Anderson was utilized along the Klingon and Romulan frontiers where its highly sensitive sensor systems could easily track enemy fleet movements.
 Many Andersons saw skirmish combat near the Triangle and along the flanks of the Klingon Empire.